 Domestic violence disclosure scheme

-From 8 March 2014, the domestic violence disclosure scheme will be implemented across England and Wales.
+From 8 March 2014, the domestic violence disclosure scheme was implemented across England and Wales.
 This follows the successful conclusion of a 1 year pilot in the Greater Manchester, Nottinghamshire, West Mercia and Wiltshire police force areas.

 Right to ask